ganphys/castep2boltz/README.md

 x_trans BolztTraP -f <seedname>
 ```

-The <seedname.intrans> file consists the parameter for the BolzTraP run.
-Temperature range and temperature step size can be changed from there.
+The <seedname.intrans> file contains the parameters for the BolzTraP run and can be modified by the user.
+Temperature range and step size can be changed from there.
 If the user wants to add doping levels, please uncomment and edit accordingly the last 3 lines of <seedname.intrans>.
-The tau model line needs to be uncommented but can be left unchanged with the zeros.
+The tau model line needs to be uncommented but can be left unchanged.

 ## Authors